roxxxaman/Top_Indian_movies/README.md

 - admin login - (username - timepay,
                  password - timepay2863)
 - Execution of this function would take some time.
+- I have also stored data in csv file.
+File is present inside the Data directory.

 # For starting the app
 python manage.py runserver